Hugh Higgins of Tyrawley

-Hugh Higgins of Tyrawley, blind Irish harper, 1737-after 1791.
+Hugh Higgins of Tyrawley was a blind Irish harper, 1737-after 1791.

 Higgins was a descendant of the Ó hUiginn family of poets, scribes, and historians.
 He was a native of Tirawley in north-east County Mayo and noted as having a more "respectable appearance and retinue than most travelling musicians."
 O'Neill remarks that "his parents being in comfortable circumstances.
 Blindness in early life led him to the study of the harp, and being gifted in a musical sense, he made rapid progress."

 Higgins was a friend of the harper Owen Keenan, who was imprisoned in Omagh for attempting to break into the house of a Mr. Stuart of Killmoon, near Cookstown, County Tyrone.
 He was conducting an affair with Mr. Stuart's French governess.